 Uploading Oral Presentations for the Showcase

-For in-person events, all presenters will upload their presentation files on the morning of the Showcase.
-Students should name the file US.LastnameFirstinitial (eg. US.WuS.pptx).
-They should bring this presentation file with them on a flash drive, as internet access is not guaranteed.
-The Undergraduate Showcase strongly recommends that students load a back-up version of their presentation files in PDF format on this flash drive as well as have a hard copy of their notes in case there are any technical issues with their main presentation file.
+As a precaution, presenters should bring this presentation file with them on a flash drive in case of any technical issues.
+The Undergraduate Showcase also strongly recommends that students load a back-up version of their presentation files in PDF format on this flash drive as well as have a hard copy of their notes in case there are any technical issues with their main presentation file.

 What to Expect During the Oral Sessions at the Showcase

-For virtual events conducted over a platform such as Zoom, all presenters must check into their rooms and send their Google Drive presentation links to the room’s tech moderator before their assigned session begins.
+All presenters must check into their rooms during the break preceding their assigned session and test their Google Drive presentation links with the room’s tech moderator before their assigned session begins.

 In order to accommodate all presenters, it is important to closely follow the time schedule provided.
 Presenters should be in their designated presentation room a few minutes before the oral session officially starts to ensure that the session can begin on time.
 The Event Overview page provides the time schedule for oral sessions during the Showcase.